We can all make a difference.

 Hydration Stations - Bring your own bottle!

-Americans purchase 29 billion bottles of water every year!
-Only about 13% of those get recycled, according to http://greenliving.nationalgeographic.com/water-bottle-pollution-2947.html.
+Americans purchase about 50 billion bottles of water every year, and most of those plastic containers are not recycled, according to http://news.nationalgeographic.com/news/2010/03/100310/why-tap-water-is-better/

 Penn State's Green Team suggests you bring your own refillable water bottle and use the hydration staions on campus.
 You can find our hydration stations in the Athletic Center, next to the Junction, and in the Cafe´.